aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xltm-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLTM to POWERPOINT on Android via Java or Online App" h2="Transform XLTM to POWERPOINT within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLTM to POWERPOINT conversion is a useful feature for Android applications.
+It allows users to export XLTM files to PDF and then convert them to POWERPOINT format.
+This feature can be used to create presentations, slideshows, and other documents.

+<h2>How Aspose.Total helps for xltm to powerpoint conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLTM to POWERPOINT conversion feature inside your Android applications.
-In the first step you can export XLTM to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to POWERPOINT.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to integrate XLTM to POWERPOINT conversion feature inside Android applications.

+The first step is to export XLTM to PDF by using Aspose.Cells for Android via Java.
+This API provides a wide range of features for working with Excel spreadsheets, including the ability to export XLTM files to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to POWERPOINT.
+This API provides a comprehensive set of features for working with PDF documents, including the ability to convert PDF to POWERPOINT.

+By using Aspose.Total for Android via Java, developers can easily integrate XLTM to POWERPOINT conversion feature inside their Android applications.
+This feature can be used to create presentations, slideshows, and other documents.
+It is a powerful and convenient way to work with XLTM files on Android devices.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}